id-studiolab/studiolab-calendar/README.md

 - [`node.js`](https://nodejs.org) (tested with `v12.12.0`)
 - [`prince`](https://princexml.com) (tested with `12.5`)

+The current stylesheet also uses the font Lato ([downloadable from Google Fonts](https://fonts.google.com/specimen/Lato)).

 ## Usage

 Edit the [`data.js`](./data.js) file with the necessary parameters.
 You can run